 check his personal website for his learnings, blogs & projects here

-He founded and directs the Science Ceilidh, an education and community organisation exploring science, traditional arts and health and wellbeing with adult communities, youth groups and schools across Scotland.
+He founded and directs the Science Ceilidh, an education and community organisation exploring science, traditional arts and health and wellbeing with adults, youth groups and schools across Scotland.
 Science Ceilidh was awarded Community Music Organisation of the Year in Scotland with Hands Up for Trad and has now worked with over 25,000 learners, young people and adult communities in Scotland and beyond.
 Lewis was also awarded the JCI Scotland’s Top Outstanding Young Person in 2019 in the cultural category for his work with Science Ceilidh.

-Lewis has performed and consulted on STEM and public engagement projects across the world, with particular highlights including being involved in the Alan Turing Institute’s STEM Gamechangers programme, part of the core Edinburgh March for Science team in 2017 with over 2000 people rallying outside Scottish Parliament, developing the local content with Abu Dhabi Science Festivals, competing in the first Science Show International Cup in Estonia, meeting Michelle Obama at the World Innovation Summit Education 2015 in Qatar, speaking on BBC2 Arts Night with author Meg Rosoff on creativity, and winning the NCCPE Engage STEM 2014 Award for his involvement with the science-theatre show Deadinburgh.
+Lewis has performed and consulted on projects across the world, with particular highlights including being involved in the Alan Turing Institute’s STEM Gamechangers programme, part of the Edinburgh March for Science team in 2017 with over 2000 people rallying outside Scottish Parliament, developing the local content with Abu Dhabi Science Festivals, competing in the first Science Show International Cup in Estonia, meeting Michelle Obama at the World Innovation Summit Education 2015 in Qatar, speaking on BBC2 Arts Night with author Meg Rosoff on creativity, and winning the NCCPE Engage STEM 2014 Award for his involvement with the science-theatre show Deadinburgh.

 His research background at the University of Edinburgh is in using neuroimaging to look at anatomical brain asymmetries and how this may change in certain psychiatric or neurological disorders, through brain evolution and with musical training at the University of Edinburgh.
 He won both the British Neuroscience Association & International Medical Science Undergraduate Award in his undergraduate degree, and was a Science Fellow at the Exploring the Mind Through Music Conference in Rice University 2016.